If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Solenne nods quietly.
 Machi nearly spits out her food at Bonni’s remark, swiftly swallowing after.
 “That is pretty deep coming from you.”

 “I know you think I am stupid Machi but, I can be smart sometimes too.
 I got the heart of a dreamer and a deep thinker.”
-Bonni winks.
+Bonni grins.
 “I don’t want to be one of those dumb celebrities with all their opinions.
 I rather just tell the world of brilliant philosophical statements.”

 Machi snickers “And there is the Bonni I know.”

-Bonni scowls.
+The retort must have struck deep as Bonni scowls.
 “What do you mean by that?”

 Apricot smiled watching the two banter with each other, her gaze glances towards Solenne who had the same look she imagined she shared.
 Deep in thought, her troubles heavy on her shoulders.
 She had entered a world which only a few people knew.
 Solenne’s a different one from hers but the common theme is the danger and terror.
 For Solenne criminals and wars overseas.
 For Apricot monsters and royal societies.
 And still she wondered what Solenne thought of her.
 Their last encounter had not been a pleasant one.
 She is sure Solenne had her suspicions about her.
 Though she never let on what those suspicions are.